-Wild Words is an exciting cross-species poetry project inviting young people across the UK to connect with nature.
+Wild Words was a cross-species poetry project that invited young people from across the UK to collaborate with the non-human world.

 Even though our project is now closed to entries, you can still make use of our guides to writing poetry with nature…

 In this guide, we’ll explore the wonderful world of nature poetry.

 Imagine co-writing a poem with a tree, a river, or even the rain!